Hikyn/Project-Battleship/README.md

 ```
 2. Placing ships

     2.1.
-Player can place ships by selecting ship model below gameboard and drag-dropping it on gameboard
+Player can place ships by selecting ship model
+                            and drag-dropping it on gameboard

     2.2.
 After every ship is placed, this function is disabled
 ```